How to see what’s taking up space on drive on Windows 11

 Secondary drive storage usage

-10. See the storage usage of the drive.
+10. Confirm the storage usage of the drive.

 Files taking space on Windows 11

-Once you complete the steps, you will clearly know what files take up most of the space on your computer.
+Once you complete the steps, you will be able to clearly identify which files occupy the most space on your computer.

 The Storage settings offer an overview of virtually everything stored on any hard drive connected to Windows 11.
 For example, system files, apps, games, temporary files, and those files stored in the Documents, OneDrive, Pictures, Music, Videos, and files from other people if you are sharing the computer.